 Frank Holger Rothkamm (FHR) started as an actor in the youth forum at the ''Schloss Theater'' (castle theatre) in Moers, Germany and currently lives and works in Los Angeles in a 1935 Steinkamp house, that he has restored and reformed since 2010.
-FHR is the founder of the Lodge For Utopian Science where he conducts research in psycho-stochastics, practices arcane crafts and curates a collection of early digital synthesizers, user manuals, vinyl records and printed ephemera.
+FHR is the founder of the Lodge For Utopian Science where he conducts research in psycho-stochastics, practices arcane crafts and curates a collection of early digital synthesizers, servers, user manuals, vinyl records and books.

 Originally interested in drawing in his pre-teen years, as a teenager FHR studied to become a pianist at the "Musikschule" (music school) Moers, built his own electronic music studio and - after a stay as postulant at the cloister of Lilienfeld, Austria - made his debut performance with FISCH I on the island of Crete.
 He rose to prominence in Germany with FISCH II, a performance involving analog tape music, lights, 4 actor-instrumentalists and a fish.
 Believed lost, these teenage "Moers Works (1982-1984)" were rediscovered and released 25 years later by Moscow based Monochrome Vision.
 FHR continued with performance art based body manipulation - the FISCH series - in galleries in West & East Germany, Switzerland & Canada and released his first cassette in 1986 via the Cologne-based Maria Bonk Gallery.